hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

 * `gce_instance` -
   (Optional)
-  Specifies a Compute Engine instance as the host.
+  A runtime using a Compute Engine instance.
   Structure is [documented below](#nested_gce_instance).